fastfetch-cli/fastfetch-wiki/Color-Format-Specification.md

-All color settings use the following format:
+## Supported formats

+### ANSI Escape Sequences

-The `<color>` parameter must be a color encoding in ANSI escape sequence format, which is inserted between "ESC[" and "m".
+A color encoding in ANSI escape sequence format.
+It will be inserted between "ESC[" and "m".
 For more information about ANSI escape codes, visit: <https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters>

-## Examples

-### ANSI Escape Sequences
 ```
 35              # Magenta
 38;5;38         # 38th color in the ANSI 256 color palette